 Patrolled and off-limits to the public, they are little more than curiosities today, a favourite of urban explorers and film crews looking for somewhere appropriately creepy (most notably used as Pennywise’s lair in the 1990 miniseries It); but when they were first constructed at the dawn of the electric age, the Buntzen Lake Powerhouses were big news.
-Not only were they the first of their kind in North America, but they were also at the centre of a major controversy—one that involved corporate skulduggery and corruption at the highest levels.
+Not only were they the first of their kind in North America to be created in a very specific way (more on that to come), but they were also at the centre of a major controversy—one that involved corporate skulduggery and corruption at the highest levels.
 It was an epic power struggle between the company who built them, the federal government, and the City of New Westminster.

 “Prior to 1905, electricity in the Greater Vancouver area was run on steam power,” explains Will Koop, who has extensively researched the history of British Columbia’s watersheds.
 “This was the big transition.
 BCERC [the BC Electric Railway Company] set up this hydro plant.
 And then there was a bunch of intrigue around them and the other companies who were vying for control in the area.”